trival/jss-style-helpers/packages/jss-style-helpers/README.md

 The `makeStyle` function simply forwards to react-jss `createUseStyles`, but adds typescript autocompletions for all the helpers and theme properties accessible in your theme.
-It uses the material-ui type definitions for autocompletions, but otherwise no other code is imported from material-ui.
 If you are not using typescript, you can as well just use the `createUseStyles` function directly

 ## Inspiration